 Together, this team recommends a strategy and helps you execute and adjust it, but you always remain in control.
 You have the final say about whether to act on their recommendations, and you can use all the data, resources, and in-depth reporting you’ll receive as a Charles Schwab private client.

-Charles Schwab’s fee for their Private Client service is 0.8% of your assets under management, and that fee decreases at higher levels of investments.
+Charles Schwab’s wealth management fee for their Private Client service is 0.8% of your assets under management, and that fee decreases at higher levels of investments.

 What Types of Clients Does Schwab Private Client Accept?